dsa-ou/paddles/CONTRIBUTING.md

 We check and format all code (library and tests) with [ruff](https://astral.sh/ruff).

-To check the code against over 700 style rules, enter `[poetry run] ruff check`.
+To check the code against over 700 style rules, enter `uv run ruff check`.
 If `ruff` reports rule violations, open the [rules page](https://docs.astral.sh/ruff/rules), search for the reported rule number (e.g. E713), and click on the rule name (e.g. not-in-test) next to it in the page.